How to ESCAPE A STRAITJACKET

 “Hanging upside down from a height makes the trick more impressive.
-There’s a little strain on your ankles, but it’s the same process, and you have the aid of gravity to maneuver through the positions—watch old videos of Harry and he’s like a guppy on a line, wiggling to get slack.
+There’s a little strain on your ankles, but it’s the same process, and you have the aid of gravity to manoeuvre through the positions – watch old videos of Harry and he’s like a guppy on a line, wiggling to get the slack.
 But you have to condition your body to be upside down for long periods without blacking out.
-I jump on an inversion table and stay there for 10 to 15 minutes at a time.”
+I jump onto a gym’s inversion table and stay there for 10-15 minutes at a time.”

 4 Get in shape for your escape

 “You don’t have to be double-jointed – that was made up by Hollywood – but flexibility definitely helps.
 It’s way easier if you’re in shape, because it’s kind of a workout getting out of the damn thing.
 It was a lot harder when I was heftier, mainly because of all the huffing and puffing.
 I knew the process, but I was winded.”